 Professional Practice Materials

 Applicants should note that the Dyslexia Action Postgraduate Certificate and Diploma qualifications are intended for individuals who wish to work as specialist literacy teachers and/or assessors in educational settings.
 You will need personal copies of your own test materials, books and resources on the course and you will then be able to use these for your own professional practice following the course.
-Costs for DAPP21-01 will amount to around £60 for the core texts.

 The Diploma modules will require significant investment in psychometric assessment test materials which is in addition to the course fees.
 There is a Study Purchase Scheme for key assessment test batteries operated by the Dyslexia Action Shop.
 These test materials are resources that you will be able to use in your future professional practice once you qualify.
 You may also be able to borrow tests from your school or college or for a limited time from the Dyslexia Guild Library.